 As the number of support tickets keeps reducing, agents can better manage the average handle time for each call while ensuring high-quality customer support.

-AI-powered recommendations to help analyze ongoing conversations and predict the adequate resources to support the agents assisting the customer.
+AI-powered recommendations to help analyze the call quality of ongoing conversations and predict the adequate resources to support the agents assisting the customer.

 The main aim of automating customer interactions isn’t to entirely remove humans from the loop.
 Instead, automation in the form of call center software can help your agents engage customers better and solve their issues faster.